 Priests and therapists would like to think they know the secrets to a truly successful marriage, but according to NeighborhoodScout's research, the folks of the neighborhood may actually hold the key.
 76.5% of its residents are married, which is a higher percentage than is found in 99.4% of the neighborhoods in America.

-In addition, the neighborhood is a great option for families, as revealed by NeighborhoodScout's research on this neighborhood.
-The combination of top public schools, low crime rates, and owner-occupied single family homes, make this neighborhood among the top 9.3% of family-friendly neighborhoods in the state of Alabama.
-Many other families also live here, making it easy to socialize and develop a sense of community.
-In addition, families here highly value education, as is reflected by the strength of the local schools.
+In addition, if you're looking for a great spot to raise a family, then look no further than the neighborhood.
+NeighborhoodScout's analysis found that the combination of good quality public schools, above-average safety from crime, and a high rate of home ownership in predominantly single-family homes, help make this neighborhood among the top 11.1% of family-friendly neighborhoods across the state of Alabama.
+In addition, there are a high proportion of other families with school-aged children living here, making it easy for parents and their children to socialize and develop a sense of community support.
+In addition, families here highly value education, as is reflected by the strength of the local schools, in part due to the educational attainment of the parents here, who vote in support of the public schools.
 In addition to being an excellent choice for families with school-aged children, this neighborhood is also a very good choice for active retirees.

 Real estate in the neighborhood is almost exclusively owner-occupied.
 NeighborhoodScout's analysis reveals that this neighborhood has a higher rate of owner-occupied housing than is found in 96.1% of U.S. neighborhoods.
 If you are seeking to rent, this neighborhood may not have many options, but high rates of ownership often indicate stability in a neighborhood.
-Vacant homes and apartments are a significant characteristic of this neighborhood.
-In fact, with 44.7% of the residential real estate vacant, the neighborhood claims the distinction of having a higher vacancy rate than 98.3% of the neighborhoods in America.
-This can either be because much of the property is seasonally occupied, like in many vacation areas, or that much of the real estate is more permanently abandoned.
+Despite all of the residential real estate here in the neighborhood, NeighborhoodScout has discovered that much of it is vacant.
+In resort or second-home vacation areas, this naturally occurs because homes and apartments are seasonally occupied, and empty for a portion of the year.
+In non-vacation or resort areas, however, this can be an indicator of property abandonment or a weak real estate market.
+The vacancy rate here is 44.7%, which is higher than 98.3% of all U.S. neighborhoods.

 Significantly, 1.0% of its residents five years old and above primarily speak Greek at home.
 While this may seem like a small percentage, it is higher than 96.9% of the neighborhoods in America.